jnozzi/cocoadev.com/markdown/NibWithMultipleWindows.md

 *Add an outlet to your controller object in IB and name it something like auxWindow.
 *connect the outlet to the second window
 *save the nib file (very important)
-*add the General/IBOutlet to your controller class in PB
+*add the IBOutlet to your controller class in PB

 to display auxWindow send the following message: